Abhinickz/learn_rust/notes_rust.md

 #	crate is a package of Rust code.
 #	The rand crate is a library crate, which contains code intended to be used in other programs.

 Filename: Cargo.toml
 [dependencies]
 rand = "0.3.14"
 OR
-rand = "0.*"	// Install latest rand crate.
+rand = "0.*"	// Install latest rand crate automatically.

 $ cargo build
 Updating registry `https://github.com/rust-lang/crates.io-index`